 REDUCING WOUNDING LOSSES

 The good news is that with the proper training and education, hunters can reduce their individual wounding losses.
-Your South Dakota Department of Game, Fish, and Parks, with assistance from the FWS, has been one of the most proactive at utilizing the services of the Cooperative North American Shotgunning Education Program (CONSEP).
-Many of the hunters reading this have taken a shooting skills and reducing wounding loss clinic hosted by GFP and CONSEP consultant Tom Roster over the past 10 years.
-In 2003, clinics were held in Rosholt and New Effington as well as Chamberlain.
+GFP with assistance from the FWS, has been one of the most proactive at utilizing the services of the Cooperative North American Shotgunning Education Program (CONSEP).
+Many of the hunters reading this have taken a shooting skills and reducing wounding loss clinic hosted by GFP and CONSEP consultant Tom Roster over the past 15 years.
 These clinics emphasize improving hunter shooting skills, estimating distance, and learning how to properly pattern various shotshell loads.
 The main causes of wounding losses are poor shooting skills, shooting at waterfowl that are out of range (sky busting), and using improper loads and chokes.
 Another important cause is dropping birds in heavy cover where retrieval is very difficult.
 All of these can be rectified with knowledge and training.

 Hunters have been at the forefront of waterfowl conservation for years.
 Let's continue that trend by each of us pledging to do all we can to reduce our own wounding loss rate.
 We will never get the number to zero, but with education and training, we can reduce it to 10 percent or less.